Seirdy/seirdy.one/content/posts/website-best-practices.md

 7. Test keyboard navigability with the <kbd>Tab</kbd> key and [caret navigation](https://en.wikipedia.org/wiki/Caret_navigation).
 Even without specifying tab indexes, tab selection should follow a logical order if you keep the layout simple.
 8. Test in textual browsers: lynx, links, w3m, ELinks, edbrowse, EWW, Netrik, etc.
 9. Test in an online website translator tool.
 10. Read the (prettified and indented) HTML source itself and parse it with your brain.
-See if anything seems illogical or unnecessary.
+See if anything seems illogical or un&shy;necessary.
 Imagine giving someone a printout of your page's `<body>` along with a whiteboard.
 If they have a basic knowledge of HTML tags, would they be able to draw something resembling your website?
 11. Test with unorthodox graphical browser engines, like NetSurf, Servo, or the Serenity OS browser.
 12. Try printing out your page in black-and-white from an unorthodox graphical browser.
 13. Download your webpage and test how multiple word processors render and generate PDFs from it.[^13]